dendibakh/perf-book/chapters/13-Other-Tuning-Areas/13-4 Low-Latency-Tuning-Techniques.md

 ## Low Latency Tuning Techniques {#sec:LowLatency}

 So far we have discussed a variety of software optimizations that aim at improving overall performance of an application.
 In this section, we will discuss additional tuning techniques used in low-latency systems, such as real-time processing and high-frequency trading (HFT).
 In such an environment, the primary optimization goal is to make a certain portion of a program to run as fast as possible.
 When you work in the HFT industry, every microsecond and nanosecond count as it has a direct impact on profits.
-Usually, the low-latency portion implements a critical loop of a real-time of an HFT system, such as moving a robotic arm or sending an order to the exchange.
+Usually, the low-latency portion implements a critical loop of a real-time or an HFT system, such as moving a robotic arm or sending an order to the exchange.
 Optimizing latency of a critical path is sometimes done at the expense of other portions of a program.
 And some techniques even sacrifice the overall throughput of a system.

 When developers optimize for latency, they avoid any unnecessary cost they need to pay on a hot path.
 That usually involves system calls, memory allocation, I/O, and anything else that has non-deterministic latency.
 To reach the lowest possible latency, the hot path needs to have all the resources ready and available for it ahead of time.